MattClarke131/hacking-across-america/README.md

 So, we've got a month to throw at driving around, meeting hackers, and doing awesome things.

 ## Who We Are
-We are three (so far) college students from Boston who all happen to have a month of free time this summer and we want to do something cool with it.
+We are four college students from Boston who all happen to have a month of free time this summer and we want to do something cool with it.
 As such, w have decided to take to the road and do things we wouldnt be able to do otherwise.